If you are wondering, “What is non-duality?” Here are teachings to deepen your non-dual understanding.

 You have always been aware/awareness.
 You were aware of your young body, of your young thoughts and young feelings.
 But the texture and sense of “you” as awareness was and still is not subject to age, not subject to the limitations of objects.

 You are unchanging—You are real.

-There is more to teach than these few introductions can do justice, but this page should give you some idea of the path, especially when asking “What is non-duality?”.
+There’s more to teach than these few introductions can do justice, but this page should give you some idea of the path, especially when asking, “What is non-duality?”

-Eventually, after separating subject as awareness from objects which are the contents of awareness, there is a new call, to take back the objects and collapse this distinction.
-This collapse of perception is a natural part of the process that occurs after we realize the self as non dual.
+After separating the subject as awareness from objects which are the contents of awareness, there is a new call to take back the objects and collapse this distinction.
+This collapse of perception is a natural part of the process after we realize the self as non-dual.

-Once established in oneself as pure awareness, as subject, as the self-aware screen, it is necessary to rediscover the objects of awareness.
+Once established in oneself as pure awareness, as the subject, we are called to rediscover the objects of awareness.

-I agree with Rupert Spira, that to remain in this understanding of being the subject, apart from objects, can leave one aloof.
+I agree with Rupert Spira that to remain in this understanding of being the subject, apart from objects, can leave one aloof.
 There is a coolness to this perceptual position.
-When we claim our position as subject and divide against objects, this is a more subtle form of duality.
+This is another subtle form of duality when we claim our position as a subject divided against objects.

-I have seen this in non dual communities.
-The mind has now built a wall to divide again.
+The mind has now built a new apparent wall to divide the self again.
 This new wall of division can make us feel at odds with life, disconnected, sometimes even adrift.